 - Allergies leading to a secondary infection.
-Researchers say pups may have an allergic reaction to food that could trigger a secondary bacterial or fungal infection.
+Researchers say that allergic reactions to food could trigger a secondary bacterial or fungal infection.

 - Bacteria or fungus.
-Bacteria or fungus can cause deep paw infections, resulting in swelling and discharge.
+Bacteria or fungi can cause deep paw infections, swelling, and discharge.
+That includes yeast infections, too!

 - Excessive licking.
-When a pup’s paws get irritated, such as from walking on sidewalk salt, they may try to self-soothe by licking.
+When a pup’s paws get irritated, they may try to self-soothe by licking.
 The opposite can happen, though.
-All that licking can exacerbate the issue and result in an infection.
+In truth, all that licking can exacerbate the issue and result in an infection.